Zhi0467/Zhi0467.github.io/_pages/about.md

 Personal Interests
 ------
 I value work life balance and I spend a decent amount of time on the following things:
 - learning new languages.
-I've been learning French and Spanish, so we can try to communicate in these two languages as well!
+I've been learning French and Spanish!
-- picking up heavy objects then put them back.
+- picking up heavy objects.
-- playing around with electronic music and piano.
+- the art of dramatic writing, cinema analysis, and potentially directing films.
-- Rubik's cube
+- Rubik's cube.
 ![pic](http://Zhi0467.github.io/files/cubing.jpg)